WTy-2/spec/spec.md

 printInt(x);
 ```

 requiring the result of the producing function be bound.
-This can often be cumbersome, and so WTy2 also allows the programmer to surround an expression with `||`s to perform an anonymous bind inline:
+This can become cumbersome, and so WTy2 also allows the programmer to surround an expression with `||`s to perform an anonymous bind inline:

 ```
 printInt(|readInt()|)